tmckay/taylormckay.com/content/business_ideas.rst

 the customers want to pay or expect to pay.

-One benefit is that most contractors don't feel like they're getting paid to chat with their customer and they might concerned that it will create more work for them and make their job harder.
+One benefit is that most contractors don't feel like they're getting paid to chat with their customer and they might be concerned that it will create more work for them and make their job harder.
 So most contractors try to have the minimum amount of conversations, because they're ultimately not being paid to chat.
 People hiring contractors sense the same reluctance to chat and inform, and are maybe unwilling to push the conversation.
 With this service people would be paid just to chat, so everyone's incentives are aligned.

+What makes this better?

+One of the key things will be ratings that help great consultants get the recognition for their work and charge even more for it.
+It builds credibility and would help people find experts in particular areas.
+It would be possible to match individuals seeking expertise with their region, project type and possibly price points i.e. the quality level of the project.

+Challenges

+Individuals that are skilled with construction might not be as comfortable on a video chat as they are on a job site.
+Recruiting talented experts and getting them set up with quality audio and video might be challenging.
+One key piece to this is that most people have mobile phones that are able to make video calls.